-The availability of the XBRL specification without restriction makes it particularly appealing to governments and regulators who want to collect and distribute information without incurring licence fees or risking future increases in licence fees.
-The use of proprietary standards in government reporting has many unforeseen circumstances affecting downstream users of government data as they would also incur licensing fees to use the data.
+The availability of the XBRL specification and XBRL GL without restriction makes it particularly appealing to governments and regulators who want to collect and distribute information without incurring license fees or risking future increases in license fees.
+The use of proprietary standards in government reporting has many unforeseen circumstances affecting downstream users of government data as they often incur licensing fees to use the data.